Providing over $1 million in scholarships over the past 45 years

 - A completed and signed application form

-Applicants must submit applications with requirements by May 31.
+Applicants must submit applications with requirements by May 15, 2026.

 The Auxiliary Scholarship Committee will decide who will receive scholarship awards.
 Applicants will be notified of the award in July and checks will be disbursed to the designated institution to be applied to the student’s fall semester tuition.
+All decisions made by the Auxiliary are final.

 The Hospital Auxiliary Power:Ed Scholarship